CNN Airport: History

 The network originally was test launched from June 3 to July 14, 1991, at Dallas/Fort Worth International Airport, Hartsfield-Atlanta International Airport and O'Hare International Airport, and officially debuted on January 20, 1992, as the CNN Airport Network.

 CNN Airport was available in 58 airports in the United States.
 CNN would pay local airport authorities for the exclusive rights to run its programming on monitors throughout their terminals.

 Its breakfast and early fringe schedule included news programming from CNN and HLN, broadcast on a 10-second delay.
 The network also aired air travelers-designed weather, business and travel segments.
 CNN Airport broadcast 24/7, with around-the-clock technical and editorial staffing, including three of its own reporters.
 Due to the network's prominence in public waiting areas, the network had stricter content standards than the regular CNN; for instance, stories involving commercial aviation incidents and crashes did not appear on the network, and were overlaid with automated weather conditions.
 Stories that involved sexual content and graphic violence are similarly overlaid.
 The network's digital on-screen graphics were designed larger than industry standards, to allow readability of fonts at a distance.
+The network also carried sports coverage from Turner Sports properties, along with other sports rights such as the NFL and the Super Bowl from other networks which were contractually bound to only air on airport screens.
+Commercial breaks instead carried interstitials from other Turner and Time Warner properties, and the ability to break into programming for airport-wide advisory messages.

-In 2018, Iowa congressman Steve King accused CNN Airport of having a monopoly on partisan grounds, proposing an unsuccessful amendment to the FAA Reauthorization Act of 2018 to prohibit a single broadcaster from holding a monopoly over television programming screened at airport terminals.
-However, most American international airports and larger train stations also have shops managed by Paradies Lagardère or other vendors which license the names of other cable networks such as CNBC and Fox News to brand those shops, and likewise screen those channels on the televisions within their premises unexclusive of the airport's deals.
+In 2018, Republican Iowa congressman Steve King accused CNN Airport of having a monopoly on partisan grounds, proposing an unsuccessful amendment to the FAA Reauthorization Act of 2018 to prohibit a single broadcaster from holding a monopoly over television programming screened at airport terminals.
+Most American international airports and larger train stations also have shops managed by Paradies Lagardère or other vendors which license the names of other cable networks such as CNBC and Fox News (along with CNN itself) to brand those shops, and likewise screen those channels on the televisions within their premises inexclusive of an airport's advertising and screen deals.

 On January 12, 2021, CNN's president Jeff Zucker announced that CNN Airport would cease operations on March 31; Zucker cited several factors and changes in consumer behavior, including the ubiquity of streaming video on mobile devices, as having made the network's purpose outdated.